KMahoney/kmahoney.github.io/_posts/2020-10-02-applying-misu.md

 ## Case 2: Default Contracts

-In this system, a customer pays us a recurring rent based upon a contract.
+In this system a customer pays us a recurring rent based upon a contract.
 Contracts last for a fixed amount of time, and when they expire we fall back to a 'default contract'.
-The customer can have many fixed contracts, and can sign new contracts at any time.
+The customer can have many fixed contracts, and they can sign new contracts at any time.

 This was represented as: